The budding poet soon suspects

 statutory: bust of Winston Churchill

-psychopath: trail for the insane
+psychopath: a trail for the insane

 francophone: telecommunication handset for Spanish generals